Braves are on a power trip in Game 1

 Morton struck out Jose Altuve looking on a 2-2 curveball leading off the bottom of the third inning but grimaced as he completed his delivery and had to come out of the game.
 He grabbed his right ankle as he signaled to the dugout, and ESPN's Alden Gonzalez reports Morton appeared to injure his right ankle while delivering a pitch to Astros left fielder Michael Brantley, then limped off the field after being checked on by the Braves' trainer.

+The Braves now report that Morton will miss the rest of the World Series with a right fibula fracture.
+The Braves already left starter Huascar Ynoa off the World Series roster with shoulder inflammation and he's ineligible to be added to the roster.
+They did add Kyle Wright to the roster and he had a 3.02 ERA in Triple-A (but just two starts in the majors).
+If the idea was to tag-team him with Drew Smyly in Game 4, the Braves may now need to hold Wright back as a Game 5 starter/long reliever.
+Either way, between this game and then whatever happens in Games 4 and 5, it looks like the Atlanta bullpen is going to have to carry an extra big workload this series, putting pressure on Max Fried and Ian Anderson to go a little deeper in Games 2 and 3 -- and keep in mind that Brian Snitker has had a quick hook for Anderson in the postseason.

-The Atlanta bullpen will now need to get 20 outs to close out this 5-0 lead.
+The Atlanta bullpen will now need to close out this game without their ace.
 Lefty pitcher A.J.
 Minter is the first one out of the pen, and he's been outstanding this postseason, with just two hits allowed over 7⅓ scoreless innings.
-He did go two innings twice in the NLCS and had a three-inning outing in last year's NLCS, so he's capable of going multiple innings, but Brian Snitker is likely going to have to go deeper into his pen than he would have liked in this game.
+He did go two innings twice in the NLCS and had a three-inning outing in last year's NLCS, so he's capable of going multiple innings, but Snitker is likely going to have to go deeper into his pen than he would have liked in this game.
 Fellow lefties Tyler Matzek and Will Smith have also been outstanding in the playoffs, but Luke Jackson had a couple shaky outings against the Dodgers and he might have to get some big outs.

+Charlie Morton has a broken right fibula and will miss the remainder of the World Series, according to the Braves.— Jeff Passan (@JeffPassan) October 27, 2021

+Charlie Morton threw 10 pitches on a broken leg, sat down for a half-inning, threw six more pitches, the last two of which were a 96-mph fastball and 80-mph curveball to strike out Jose Altuve.— Jeff Passan (@JeffPassan) October 27, 2021

 Braves stays hot in the third